Striver20/URL-Shortner/README.md

 I wanted to understand how real applications handle performance at scale.
 This project taught me:

-- How Redis caching actually improves response times (I measured 13ms vs 100ms+)
+- How Redis caching actually improves response times (I measured **85% improvement**: 91ms → 13ms)
-- Database connection pooling and why it matters
+- Database connection pooling and why it matters for concurrent requests
 - Building APIs that can handle real traffic
 - Docker containerization and deployment
 - AWS EC2 deployment and configuration

 The most valuable lesson was measuring performance improvements through actual testing rather than guessing.
-I documented the Redis caching impact and it really opened my eyes to why caching is so important in production systems.
+I benchmarked the application WITH and WITHOUT Redis, and the results were eye-opening - **6.9x faster** with caching.
+This really showed me why caching is critical in production systems.

 ## What It Does